front-end-intermediate/session-7/readme.md

 ### Passing Props

-We need to make the `addPirate` function available to the `AddPirateForm` by passing it down using props as follows:
+We need to make the `addPirate` function available to the `AddPirateForm` by passing it using props:

 `App.js > PirateForm > AddPirateForm`